Last Updated on July 3, 2026 by Christian Adams

 Mike Watt is best known for co-founding the rock bands Minutemen and fIREHOSE.
 He was also the bassist for the reunited Stooges and a member of the art rock/jazz/punk/improv group Banyan.
-He maintains a healthy web presence, with Mike Watt’s Hoot Page and Watt Radio.
-His tour journals are also worth reading.
+He maintains a healthy web presence, posting regularly on Facebook, writing Mike Watt’s Hoot Page and hosting The Watt from Pedro Show on Apple Music.
+His tour journals are great reading.1

-CMJ New Music calls Watt a “seminal post-punk bass player.”
+CMJ New Music called Watt a “seminal post-punk bass player.”
 In November 2008, Watt received the Bass Player Magazine lifetime achievement award, presented by Flea.
 In addition to being one of the best bass players I’ve ever heard, Mike Watt represents the quintessence of punk rock.
+At 68 in 2026, Watt is consistently rocking as a member of numerous bands including (but not limited to): Mike Watt + the Secondmen, Jumpstarted Plowhards, Baiza Crane Watt Trio, and Casa Sueño (featuring John Herndon of Tortoise).

 Minutemen